 My husband hasn’t worn a wedding ring since the emergency room folks had to hacksaw it off.
 He was wrestling with some teenagers in a swimming pool.
 They broke his ring finger.

-“You boys better settle down before someone gets hurt,” I remembered saying.
+“You boys better settle down before someone gets hurt,” I remember saying.

 My husband hasn’t had the full use of his right knee since he hopped over a fence trying to help our neighbor catch his escaping bull.
 His ACL detached, causing his leg to dangle loosely—my husband’s ACL, not the bull’s.

 “Sherwood, maybe you should try opening the gate first?”
-I remembered yelling.
+I remember yelling.

 My husband ‘s knuckle is scarred where he rammed a loose prong of field fence into his hand.
 He was loading a roll of field fence onto our truck at Tractor Supply.
 When he showed me his gushing wound and asked me if he thought he should get stitches I said, “It has been my experience that when you can see the stuff that’s supposed to be on the inside of your skin from the outside, you’re going to need stitches.”

-“Babe, you should probably put your work gloves on,” I remembered warning.
+“Babe, you should probably put your work gloves on,” I remember warning.